 Out of the many foods to improve fertility you can choose from, this potion is one of my favorites.
 And if you like lemony, zesty flavors, you’ll love this recipe!

-This concoction is so nutrient dense and filling you will not be hungry for hours to come.
+This concoction is so nutrient-dense and filling you will not be hungry for hours to come.
 So let’s take a look at all the goodies in this meal;

 Lemons are also a great source of fiber, limonene, bioflavonoids, beta carotene, folate, pectin, magnesium, potassium, calcium and vitamin C!
 All these nutrients are required for healthy eggs and sperm, hormone production and fertility.
-Also whole lemons are potent detoxifiers, removing heavy metals and other environmental pollutants we get exposed to on a daily basis.
+Also, whole lemons are potent detoxifiers, removing heavy metals and other environmental pollutants we get exposed to on a daily basis.
 In addition they are very alkalizing which is important for the health of sperm and sperm survival in the female reproductive tract.
-Lastly your humble lemon is a liver tonic and cleanser.
+Lastly, your humble lemon is a liver tonic and cleanser.
 Your liver works very hard to make and metabolize all the hormones in your body and will love the whole lemon!

 Lecithin is also great for fat breakdown, helps with digestion of fatty foods, and helps you lose excess fat in the body.
 Your liver also thrives on both lecithin and choline.
 If you don’t like the idea of using anything from soy you can get lecithin form eggs and bee pollen.
-Just make sure the eggs are organic and free range.
-However preferably you should not be eating anything raw while trying to get pregnant due to high risk of salmonela infection which could prevent your from keeping your pregnancy.
+Just make sure the eggs are organic and free-range.
+However, preferably you should not be eating anything raw while trying to get pregnant due to the high risk of salmonella infection which could prevent you from keeping your pregnancy.

-Chia Seeds contain all of the essential amino acids and are as such a great source of protein.
+These seeds contain all of the essential amino acids and are a great source of protein.
 The gelatinous coating, which forms once ingested or soaked, is a great source of fiber and it protects your stomach and gut walls.
 These little seeds are also a great source of omega 3 essential fatty acids much needed for healthy sperm morphology and good egg quality.
 They also lower the bad cholesterol LDL and raise the good cholesterol HDL.
 The type of fats you eat will largely determine the quality of your eggs and sperm.
 Remember, egg and sperm cells are mostly made of protein and fat, so chia is a perfect food to improve fertility.

 Other powerful fertility boosting nutrients in this dish are zinc, iron and protein all crucial for both egg and sperm survival and these nutrients are bountifully derived from coconut!

-Not to mention all the amazing properties of pumpkin seeds, honey, goji berries and the banana – all again full of fertility boosting minerals, vitamins, antioxidants and phytonutrients!
+Not to mention all the amazing properties of pumpkin seeds, honey, goji berries and the banana – all again full of fertility-boosting minerals, vitamins, antioxidants and phytonutrients!